mdaca/privategpt/README.md

 [Deploy in AWS using the Marketplace AMI](https://aws.amazon.com/marketplace/pp/prodview-oatdhswgh2f4u)

 Deploy the AMI and get setup using the quick launch guide: https://mdaca.io/support/documentation/privategpt/launch-guide/

-Please see the [section below](#🪪-add-an-identity-provider) for important information about adding authentication to your app.

 # 👨🏻‍💻 Run from your local machine